 Central, which later on became Penn Central and finally passed onto Conrail.

-glory years of this once great line definitely was under the New
+years of this once great line definitely was under the New York

-York Central oval.
-However, the long slow decline started in 1960
+Central oval.
+However, the long slow decline started in 1960 when the

 continued under Penn Central and Conrail control.
 Unfortunately for